sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate2/16982179 - Sorrowful Sage.md

 428: 0x0B2C [0x01] GOTO 0x0BB4
 429: 0x0B2F [0x02] IF !(Work_Zone[0] == 2*) GOTO 0x0B45
 430: 0x0B37 [0x1D] PRINT_EVENT_MESSAGE(message_id=12887*)
-    → "Investigators are frequently coming across artifacts within the remnants we are simply calling Nyzul \u00072tokens.\u00073\u0007As a way of gauging your progress, the Commissions Agency will keep track of the number of tokens you have obtained.\u007F1\u0000\u0007"
+    → "Investigators are frequently coming across artifacts within the remnants we are simply calling Nyzul "tokens."
+As a way of gauging your progress, the Commissions Agency will keep track of the number of tokens you have obtained."
 431: 0x0B3A [0x23] WAIT_FOR_DIALOG_INTERACTION
 432: 0x0B3B [0x1D] PRINT_EVENT_MESSAGE(message_id=12888*)
-    → "You currently possess
+    → "You currently possess $2 [token/tokens]."
-\u0002 \u007F\u0012\u0002[token/tokens].\u007F1\u0000\u0007"
 433: 0x0B3E [0x23] WAIT_FOR_DIALOG_INTERACTION
 434: 0x0B3F [0x01] GOTO 0x002F